 Visit Coopers Rock

 One simply doesn’t visit Morgantown and not come to Coopers Rock!
-One of the most Instagrammed locations with sweeping views!
+One of the most Instagrammed locations with sweeping views and most romantic things to do in Morganstown, WV!
 Catch the perfect view when the sun lights up or go during the day for stunning views!

 Learn about the fascinating history of pharmacology at the Cook-Hayman Pharmacy Museum